 Begin by posting to the trot to allow the horse’s back to warm up and ride forwards into a solid rhythm.

 Bend him to the left and right, riding serpentines and large circles, and include the same lateral movements above to loosen his body.

 Once he is relaxed and responsive to your aids, he is ready to canter.

-Ask for big strides in an active working canter and follow his movement with a soft seat.
-Don’t ask for collection at this stage, yet still encourage him to round his neck and back, without falling onto his forehand.
+Ask for giant strides in an active working canter and follow his movement with a soft seat.
+Please don’t ask for collection at this stage, yet still, encourage him to round his neck and back without falling onto his forehand.

 Your horse is now warmed-up and ready to start more demanding exercises.

 Cooling down your horse will help keep him sound and healthy.
-After his work-out, walk for 5 to 10 minutes to relax his tired muscles and let him get his breath back.
-Oxygen that was diverted to skeletal muscle can now return to those organs that received less during intense work.
+After his workout, walk for 5 to 10 minutes to relax his tired muscles and let him get his breath back.
+The oxygen that was diverted to skeletal muscle can now return to those organs that received less during intense work.